 So it’s up to people who know to spread the word.

-That now includes you, you’ll share this with every parent you know.
+That now includes you, so share this with every parent you know.
 The next time someone complains about paying taxes, say “Have ya heard about health savings accounts?”

 All of this being said, whether an HSA is right for you depends on your financial situation.
 This is NOT A RECOMMENDATION because I know nothing about your situation and therefore can’t possibly know if it makes sense for you and your family.